evangelistalab/forte/docs/sphinx/methods/dsrg.rst

 * Orbital spaces:
   Here we also specify frozen core orbitals besides core and active orbitals.
-  Note that in this example, we optimize the 1s-like core orbital in CASSCF but later freeze for DSRG treatments for dynamical correlation.
+  Note that in this example, we optimize the 1s-like core orbital in CASSCF but later freeze it in the DSRG treatments of dynamical correlation.
-  Details regarding to orbital spaces can be found :ref:`sec:mospaceinfo`.
+  Details regarding to orbital spaces can be found in the section :ref:`sec:mospaceinfo`.

   .. tip::
-    To perform a single-reference (SR) DSRG computation, the user only needs to set :code:`ACTIVE` to zero.
+    To perform a single-reference (SR) DSRG computation, set the array :code:`ACTIVE` to zero.
     In the above example, the SR DSRG-PT2 energy can be obtained by modifying :code:`RESTRICTED_DOCC` to :code:`[2,0,1,1]`
     and :code:`ACTIVE` to :code:`[0,0,0,0]`.
 The MP2 energy can be reproduced if we further change :code:`DSRG_S` to very large values (e.g., :math:`10^8` a.u.).